ajinkyasghodekar/MySpringBootFirstApp/README.md

 # MySpringBootFirstApp
 This is my Spring Boot first app.
+By using Properties file and also tryied to reduce hard coding.